Student Research Symposium

 How to submit your abstract:

 We invite college students to submit an abstract of a current research project to present in oral or poster form at our Student Research Symposium.
 This year’s theme is “Signals, Systems, and Seasons.”
 Submissions are welcome in the categories of biology, environmental science, chemistry, geology, and other sciences, but also in the humanities, arts, and other disciplines where research intersects with the overall theme.
 Judging and prize information coming soon!
-To apply, register using the button above and submit the following to Jana Gedymin at [email protected] by October 21, 2024.
-ALL presenters will receive a free Riveredge membership!
+To apply, register using the button above and submit the following to Jana Gedymin at [email protected].
+There will be cash prizes up to $300 awarded for the best oral and poster presentations.
+This year, we’ve increased the award pool, creating more chances to win!
+Plus, all presenters will receive a Riveredge Membership just for participating!
+DEADLINE: November 4th!

 -Email subject line: RNC Abstract 2024_[your last name]